Vehicle Use Policy

 - ensure that a vehicle booking is made through the University Fleet Management System before a University pool vehicle is used

 - follow safe driving practices (see Appendix 1 of this policy)

 - remove rubbish from the vehicle before it is returned to the University or the rental company

 - report vehicle defects to the University Vehicle Fleet Manager or rental company as soon as practicable

 - report to the University Vehicle Fleet Manager or rental company any incidents that result in damage to the University vehicle or rental vehicle, whether or not they resulted in injury

 - comply with the New Zealand Road Code and all traffic laws, rules and regulations set out in the Land Transport Act 1998 and the Land Transport (Road User) Rule Amendment 2009

 - obtain prior approval from their line manager for a University vehicle or rental vehicle to be stored at their home overnight prior to early morning travel on University business or overnight on the day of travel on University business, and notify the University Fleet Vehicle Manager of that approval in writing prior to travel

-- where required to store a University vehicle at his or her home for security and safety reasons as a condition of his or her employment, agree in writing that the vehicle will not be used for private use, unless such use is determined to be incidental at set out in clause 18e of this policy.
+- where required to store a University vehicle at their home for security and safety reasons as a condition of their employment, agree in writing that the vehicle will not be used for private use, unless such use is determined to be incidental at set out in clause 18e of this policy.

 - Drivers of University vehicles and rental vehicles must not: